StreetPass Mii Plaza: StreetPass GardenFlower Town

-StreetPass Battle / Warrior's Way
+StreetPass BattleWarrior's Way

-StreetPass Battle (すれちがい合戦, Surechigai Gassen), known in North America as Warrior's Way, is a battle simulation game developed by Spike Chunsoft.
+StreetPass Battle (すれちがい合戦, Surechigai Gassen), known in North America as Warrior's Way, is a battle-simulation game developed by Spike Chunsoft.
 Players assume the role of a general on a quest to conquer the world one country at a time.
 Players amass armies either by encountering other players on StreetPass or using Play Coins to recruit mercenaries, before taking on the leaders of each country.
 Battles follow a rock, paper, scissors mechanic, in which players assign soldiers to three classes, with each have strengths and weaknesses against the other classes, and pit them against the opponent, the first to win two matches winning the battle and earning a portion of their soldiers.
 Defeating certain leaders earns materials which can be used to upgrade the player's castle, granting new options.
 Players encountered on StreetPass will be monarchs if they have StreetPass Battle.
 The player may choose to greet the monarch peacefully or challenge them to a battle in order to earn more soldiers.

-StreetPass Mansion / Monster Manor
+StreetPass MansionMonster Manor

 StreetPass Mansion (すれちがい迷宮, Surechigai Meikyū), known in North America as Monster Manor, is a puzzle RPG developed by Prope.
 Taking place in a haunted mansion, players create rooms by laying out map pieces given to them by StreetPass-encountered players.
-Laying pieces of the same color together expands the room, sometimes revealing treasure chests that offer new weapons and items.
+Laying pieces of the same colour together expands the room, sometimes revealing treasure chests that offer new weapons and items.
 The main task is to uncover the stairs to the next floor in order to progress.
 When entering a new room, the player may encounter an enemy, which they must face against using their equipped weapon, which uses rechargeable batteries to function.
 During battle, the player can either fire at the enemy, which uses one battery charge, or defend against the enemy's attack, which slowly drains the battery meter.
 Defeating enemies earns experience points which can power up the equipped weapon.
 There are various types of weapon, some of which are more effective against certain enemies.
 If the player runs out of health points, they will faint and their session will end.